 - 10 to 15 hours per week

-Patients in Partial hospitalization programs are not institutionalized and are free to go home or to a sober living facility at the end of the day, although some programs also offer residential housing for their clients.
+Many people in a PHP program are free to go home or to a sober living facility at the end of the day, although some programs also offer residential housing for their clients.

-A PHP program is often used as a viable option to prevent relapse or full hospitalization, meaning residing at a residential treatment center.
+A PHP outpatient program is often used as a viable option to full hospitalization, or residing at a residential treatment center.

-PHP treatment can also be used to transition from inpatient to outpatient care.
-For example a PHP program is an ideal solution for an individual who has completed a residential treatment program for drug or alcohol addiction but still requires additional services.
+For example, a PHP program is an ideal solution for an individual who has completed a residential treatment program for drug or alcohol addiction but still requires additional services.

 What Happens in a Partial Hospitalization Program?

-A partial hospitalization program (PHP) is a full-time day treatment, usually for 6 to 8 hours per day, where the client lives off-campus.
+A partial hospitalization program (PHP) provides a full day of treatment, usually for 6 to 8 hours per day.

-It’s a full-time treatment option that allows patients to live on their own when they are not taking part in therapy sessions, and qualified professionals monitor their progress and stability during the day.
-However at night, suitable support networks must be in place to ensure the patient’s safety.
+It’s a full-time option that allows patients to live on their own when they are not taking part in therapy sessions, and qualified professionals monitor their progress and stability throughout the day.

-A partial hospitalization program will involve a wide range of therapies, ranging from one-on-one sessions to group sessions and family counseling.
+A PHP treatment program usually involves a wide range of therapies, including one-on-one sessions, group sessions, and family counseling if necessary.

-IOP treatment takes into consideration the person’s home and work life while providing a high level of outpatient care.
+IOP treatment takes into consideration each individual’s home and work life while providing the most effective level of outpatient care.

-There are a variety of ways IOP programs can be managed, and at Alo House, we have structured our IOP treatment schedules so that individuals can continue work and attend therapy sessions when it works best for them, often in the evening and on one weekend day.
+At Oro House Recovery Centers, we have structured our IOP treatment schedules so that individuals can continue work and attend therapy sessions when it works best for them, often in the evening and on one weekend day.

-We’ve found that a lot of the deeper work gets done in IOP once patients have been sober for a few months and are ready to tackle the deeper-rooted issues that led to their addiction.
+We’ve found that a lot of the meaningful work gets done in IOP once patients have been in recovery for a few months and are ready to tackle the deeper-rooted issues that led to their addiction.

 How Many Hours is an IOP Program?

 An IOP program takes place on days and times that best suit the goals and needs of each client.
 IOP treatment times vary, but can usually fit around other commitments.

 An IOP program is generally around 10 to 15 hours per week.
 That could be made up of several evening sessions along with additional time on the weekend.

-The length of duration of an IOP program also varies from person to person depending on the individual requirements of each client.
+The length of duration for an IOP program also varies from person to person depending on the individual requirements of each client.

-Both IOP and PHP are focused on preventing relapse and clients making a full recovery.
-IOP and PHP are more cost effective than full-time residential programs.
+IOP and PHP treatment are more cost effective than full-time residential inpatient programs.

-While PHP is a full time program, IOP is part time and ideally suited for professionals or those who require a minimal amount of maintenance.
-Both offer custom care packages to suit the individual.
+While PHP therapy is a full time program, IOP therapy is part time and ideally suited as addiction treatment for professionals, or those who require a minimal amount of maintenance.

 Individualized Treatment Model

-At Alo House, we believe in full goal oriented recovery that doesn’t end with residential care.
-We provide long-term treatment plans that offer a bridge back to reality for our clients.
+At Oro House, we believe in a goal-oriented recovery that doesn’t end with residential care.
+We provide long-term treatment plans that offer a bridge back to a sober life for our clients.

 For that reason the modes of treatment are tailor-made and individualized for each client.
 We provide a wide range of evidence-based therapies in our non 12 step recovery program that best fit the needs of our clients in both inpatient and outpatient settings.

 But we continue to support and work with our clients after they complete the inpatient phase of recovery and transition to outpatient addiction treatment such as a PHP Program or IOP Treatment.